I don’t know about you, but I’ve broken many New Year’s resolutions over the years. New Year’s resolutions are easy to set, but so hard to keep!

 Using the month to complete a short-term goal can keep you focused, and relieve the overwhelm that comes with trying to accomplish a huge list of goals.

 Use a goal setting planner/journal to guide you through the process of achieving your goals.
 Here are two top picks to get you started:

 7. Track Your Habits

 Would you like to change your habits, or keep better track of your current habits, to for example see if you really drink as much water as you say you do?

 There are a lot of resources out there to help you with this.
 Both electronic or on paper.

-On paper, you could use a bullet journal, regular notebook, planner, or paper calendar to keep track of your habits.
+On paper, you could use a bullet journal (this is a simple, yet pretty and inexpensive one with thick pages), regular notebook, planner, or paper calendar, or specialized habit tracker to keep track of your habits.

 8. Put Your Money Where Your Mouth Is

 One reason I think a lot of goals are broken is that there’s not an immediate negative thing that seriously impacts us.

 For example, if I don’t exercise and meet my weight loss goal, I can just say I’ll try harder next year.
 But if I could lose money if I didn’t meet my goals, that’s another story!